 To fully grasp the benefits AI in legal sector can bring to the table, let's step back a little and dive into what AI is all about.

-Natural Language Processing (NLP) is an important part of AI, especially for the legal sector.
-NLP allows AI to understand, interpret, and produce human language in a meaningful way.
-In law, NLP is used for tasks like analyzing legal documents, handling contracts, and helping to draft legal briefs.
+Natural Language Processing (NLP) is a crucial feature of AI with regard to the legal industry.
+NLP enables AI systems to interpret and generate human language in a meaningful manner.
+In the legal field, the application of NLP involves analyzing legal texts, managing contracts, and creating legal briefs.

 If you'd like to know more about LLMs, you can read our article that explores areas of excellence and limitations of large language models.